CesiumGS/3d-tiles/bbgl/README.md

 ## Overview

-Batched Binary glTF allows offline batching of heterogeneous 3D models, such as different buildings in a city, for efficient streaming to a web client for rendering and interaction.
+_Batched 3D Model_ allows offline batching of heterogeneous 3D models, such as different buildings in a city, for efficient streaming to a web client for rendering and interaction.
 Efficiency comes from transfering multiple models in a single request and rendering them in the least number of WebGL draw calls necessary.

 Per-model IDs and metadata enable individual models to be identified and updated at runtime, e.g., show/hide, hightlight color, etc., and enable individual models to reference properties, for example, to query REST services, for display, or for updating, e.g., changing highlight color based on a property value.

-Batched Binary glTF is a binary blob in little endian accessed in JavaScript as an `ArrayBuffer`.
+Batched 3D Model, or just the _batch_, is a binary blob in little endian accessed in JavaScript as an `ArrayBuffer`.

 ## Layout

 _TODO: extensions?_

-**Figure 1**: Batched Binary glTF layout (dashes indicate optional sections).
+**Figure 1**: Batched 3D Model layout (dashes indicate optional sections).

 ![](figures/layout.png)